-Norton’s original intention was to make the Atlas available in two variations of the scrambler theme.
-One, a street scrambler (Nomad) and the other, a proper off-roader (Ranger).
+Norton's original intention was to make the Atlas available in two variations of the scrambler theme.
+One is a street scrambler (Nomad) and the other is a proper off-roader (Ranger).

 Russell thought the product plan for Norton looked “spot on“ when the Atlas concepts were revealed in 2018.
 And, that was before the new owners had even considered purchasing the marque.

 It's no surprise then that Norton under Mr Russell's stewardship will continue with the plan to bring the Atlas range to production in 2021/22.
 However, he agrees that there's still a considerable amount of development to undertake before that's a reality.